eftalgezer/SIESTAstepper/README.md

 # Plots and returns forces from log files by setting a path
 SIESTAstepper.force_analysis(path = "path/to/i*/log/files")

-# Calculates the force differences between minima and maxima (default is "Tot")
+# Calculates the force differences between minima and maxima (defaults are "Tot" and "atomic", respectively)
-SIESTAstepper.force_diff(atomindex="Tot")
+SIESTAstepper.force_diff(atomindex="Tot", forcetype="atomic")

 # Calculates the force differences between minima and maxima by setting a path
 SIESTAstepper.force_diff(path = "path/to/i*/log/files")